 1. Route360.net (today – the Targomo service) – In my opinion the best isochrone map generator for quick use.
 Unfortunately, you can put max.
 3 locations and 120min travel time.

-3. Iso4app.net – A good tool with isochrone generation up to 5h, when you owe at least free API key.
-Otherwise, you can make only 10min drive isochrone.
-It’s good to mention, that this web tool can save our work in .kml file, but NOT in the free version.
+3. Iso4app.net – A good tool with isochrone generation up to 5h, when you owe at least a free API key.
+Otherwise, you can make only a 10min drive to isochrone.
+It’s good to mention, that this web tool can save our work in a .kml file, but NOT in the free version.

 4. App.Traveltimeplatform – “free” and “the quickest” isochrone generator on the web.
 I can’t agree with it.
 You can generate isochrones up to 1h30m – 2h00m placing 3 single locations only.
 No option to save it as an external file at all.

 5. OpenRouteService – finally, a free web tool, where we can generate the isochrones quickly.
 See more details underneath, because this is what is an article about.

 Apart from the tools directly designated for isochrone map generation, there are at least a next few, where a reachability service is to be done for some particular locations:

 – WithinHours – you can get a list of towns within some particular travel time,

 – Mapumental Property – generating travel time maps for UK postcodes,